Sovereignty: Age of Enlightenment

 During the Age of Enlightenment, the idea of sovereignty gained both legal and moral force as the main Western description of the meaning and power of a State.
 In particular, the "Social contract" as a mechanism for establishing sovereignty was suggested and, by 1800, widely accepted, especially in the new United States and France, though also in Great Britain to a lesser extent.

-Thomas Hobbes, in Leviathan (1651) put forward a conception of sovereignty similar to Bodin's, which had just achieved legal status in the "Peace of Westphalia", but for different reasons.
-He created the first modern version of the social contract (or contractarian) theory, arguing that to overcome the "nasty, brutish and short" quality of life without the cooperation of other human beings, people must join in a "commonwealth" and submit to a "Soveraigne[sic] Power" that can compel them to act in the common good.
-Hobbes was thus the first to write that relations between the people and the sovereign were based on negotiation rather than natural submission.
+Thomas Hobbes, in Leviathan (1651), put forward a conception of sovereignty similar to Bodin's, but for different reasons.
+He argued that to overcome the "nasty, brutish and short" quality of life without the cooperation of other human beings, people must join in a "commonwealth" and submit to a "Soveraigne[sic] Power" that can compel them to act in the common good.
 His expediency argument attracted many of the early proponents of sovereignty.
-Hobbes strengthened the definition of sovereignty beyond either Westphalian or Bodin's, by saying that it must be:
+For Hobbes, sovereignty had to be: